 Of the half-million for-hire shipping carriers in the United States, J.B.
 Hunt Transport is the fifth largest in annual mileage.
-Among the ranks of UPS, FedEx, Swift, and Schneider, J.B.
-Hunt has 14,354 vehicles in its fleet.
+This puts J.B.
+Hunt in the ranks of UPS, FedEx, Swift, Schneider, and other major shipping carriers.
+As of 2020, J.B.
+Hunt has over 18,000 vehicles in its fleet.

 According to the J.B.
 Hunt website, safety is a top priority.
 They only hire the best drivers, provide training programs to strengthen drivers' skills, and facilitate an overall culture of safety.
-That being said, with 15,671 drivers and over a billion miles a year on our roads, some serious truck accidents are bound to happen.
-Since 2012, J.B.
-Hunt vehicles have been involved in 2,739 crashes.
-Of these accidents, 51 occurred in Maryland.
-In April and May of 2017 alone, 21 people have been injured in J.B.
-Hunt vehicle crashes.
+That being said, with over 20,000 drivers and over a billion miles a year on our roads, some serious truck accidents are bound to happen.
+FMCSA crash reporting data from 2020 shows that J.B.
+Hunt currently averages about 20 fatal accidents every year.
+JB Hunt drivers are involved in about 275 accidents a year that result in serious injury.